sinatamari/form_crawler/README.md

-# SinTa Encryptor
+# Form Crawler

-Manage and encrypt your files with this application
+Extract all forms of a website and their inputs in a compatable format with your scripts